PolMine/RcppCWB/cran-comments.md

 This version re-aligns RcppCWB with upstream CWB development (CWB v3.4.44).

-It uses automated patches (see code in ./patch) to make the CWB fit into this R package, so that future releases can always include the most recent (patched) CWB code.
+It uses automated patches (see code in ./patch) to make the CWB fit into this R package.
+It will now be painless to  include the most recent (patched) CWB code in this package.

-However, the most important immediate purpose of this release is to integrate patches developed by Tomas Kalibera, bringing it up the the requirements of the UCRT toolchain.
+The most important immediate purpose of this release is to integrate patches developed by Tomas Kalibera, bringing it up the the requirements of the UCRT toolchain.
 It is not necessary to apply patches at CRAN (installation with _R_INSTALL_TIME_PATCHES_=no)

-On this occassion, I would like to gratefully acknowledge the guidance and support of Tomas Kalibera, and support and advice given by Brian Ripley.
+On this occassion, I would like to gratefully acknowledge the inredible helpful guidance and support of Tomas Kalibera, and support and advice offered by Brian Ripley.

 ## Test environments